doctorfree/RoonCommandLine/markdown/play_artist_album.1.md

 **ALBUM**
 : Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library album names matching the provided album name or containing the substring will be returned and the first one returned will be played.

+**EXARTIST**
+: Provide an artist exclusion string, in quotes if it contains spaces.
+No Roon library artist names including the provided artist exclusion string will be searched

+**EXALBUM**
+: Provide an album exclusion string, in quotes if it contains spaces.
+No Roon library album names including the provided album exclusion string will be played

 # EXAMPLES
 **play_artist_album Beatles Lonely**
 : Will play the first album returned in a list of all Roon library album names with titles containing the string "Lonely" by the artists whose name contains "Beatles"

+**play_artist_album Jackson Late Joe**
+: Will play the first album returned in a list of all Roon library album names with titles containing the string "Late" by the artists whose name contains "Jackson" but not "Joe"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com